prem-muthedath/atlas/README.md

 The problem is complicated because the cost of a part depends on its location in the BOM: its predecessors and successors determine if the part can be costed.
 This is the business logic side.

 The other complexity is to collect and present the results (i.e., computed part costs, levels, and other part details) in multiple formats by traversing the BOM's tree structure.
 This is the display side.
-A big challenge here was to avoid parallel class heirarchies.
+A big challenge here was to avoid parallel class hierarchies.

 Finally, how to build the BOM tree?
 By that I mean the sequential addition of parts and sub-BOMs.
 The algorithm is a bit tricky, and designing a clean object to do this was a challenge.